iAmMe27/WoD/Installation.md

 > It is recommended that you download the LoversLab mods in your browser prior to running Wabbajack.
 All links to mods hosted on LoversLab can be [found here.](https://github.com/iAmMe27/WoD/wiki/LoversLab-Files)

 >[!WARNING]
 > I recommend that you setup 2 folders for your installation.
-For example, use `C:\WoD` and your installation folder and `C:\WoD Downloads` for your downloads folder.
+For example, use `C:\WoD` for your installation folder and `C:\WoD Downloads` for your downloads folder.

 ## Preparation

 > [!CAUTION]
-> The steps listed here are not optional and must be followed.
+> **The steps listed here are not optional and must be followed.**

 ### Setup your Page File
 You should setup a pagefile of at least **20GB** - yes, even if you have a million GB of RAM.
 To setup your pagefile;